cpske/ISP/django/virtualenv.md

     ```
     env\Scripts\activate
     ```
-    When virtualenv is activated it changes your shell prompt so you know it is active.
+    When virtualenv is activated it prepends `(env)` to your shell prompt so you know it is active.
 3. (First time only) Install requirements from `requirements.txt`:
     ```bash
     (env)cmd>  pip install -r requirements.txt
     ```
     Requirements are installed only in the virtual env directory (`env`).
-4. Run your app or do whatever you want:
+4. Run the app or do whatever you want:
     ```bash
     (env)cmd>  python3 manage.py runserver
     ```